First Published: November 9, 2022

 4. If you feel you might like support for this conversation, please feel free to contact an AMAPCEO Workplace Representative in your District.

-- If it is related to family care responsibilities, learn more in our fact sheet on family status accommodation
+Learn more about this process in our fact sheet on family status accommodation.

 Health and safety in the workplace